pzzd/thinking-about-deep-learning/14_backpropagation.md

 Can penalize several things at once by giving each one a value and adding them all up for a total error.

 Learning seems to be most efficient when the weights in the network are small, like \[-1, 1\].
 This can be enforced with an error term that has a large value when the weights get too far from this range.

+Let's assume we're freezing the whole network with its values and focusing on a single weight.
+The error curve comes from plotting the weight on the x axis and the network's error on the y axis.
+The error gradient is the derivative of the curve for any given weight value.
+To reduce error for a positive-slope error gradient, reduce the weight; for a negative-slope error gradient, increase the weight.
+See figure 14-2.
+We can improve the network efficiently by finding every weight's error gradient and adjusting them simultaneously: the algorithm for this is called gradient descent.
+To avoid adverse ripple effects, only small changes to every weight are made.